joe-taylor/ckan-bcgov-terraform/README.md

 ## What does this automate?

-Assuming your system is configured with the [initial requirements](#requirements), following the usage instructions for this terraform configuration will do the following:
+Assuming your system is configured with the [initial requirements](#requirements) and you follow the usage instructions correctly, this terraform configuration will do the following.

  1) Start 3 docker containers
  	- solr